Tumangang: Transportation

 Tumangang station is an important transit point on the Moscow–Rason railway line, which facilitates trade and travel between North Korea and Russia.
 It is the first stop for Russian goods entering North Korea and the last stop for North Korean goods entering Russia.
 The station is the primary reason for the neighbourhood's existence.
-Tumangang and Khasan are connected by the Korea Russia Friendship Bridge, built in 1959 to replace a temporary wooden bridge.
-In 2025, it was reported that North Korea and Russia had begun laying the foundations for a new road bridge a short distance downriver.
+Tumangang and Khasan are connected by a rail bridge, the Korea Russia Friendship Bridge, built in 1959 to replace a temporary wooden bridge.

+In 2025, it was reported that North Korea and Russia had begun laying the foundations for a new road bridge a short distance downriver from the Korea Russia Friendship Bridge.
+The road bridge was opened on 7 September 2026 as the Yakov Novichenko Bridge, named for the Soviet military officer Yakov Novichenko, who shielded North Korean leader Kim Il Sung from an assassination attempted in 1946.

 Economy

 The Vladivostok-based company Vostok-Energia began importing beer from Tumangang in 2025.